hbroek/reken/documentation/developer-guide/chapter-4.md

 </button>
 ```

-This code will display the "Message is displayed" `div` for five seconds after the user clicks the "Show Message" `button`.
+This code will display the "Message is displayed" `div` for two seconds after the user clicks the "Show Message" `button`.
 The `button` timer gets started once the `isActive` boolean is set to true.
-After 5 seconds, the timer executes the code to set the `isActive` boolean to `false`, and the `div` is hidden per its `data-if` attribute,
+After 2 seconds, the timer executes the code to set the `isActive` boolean to `false`, and the `div` is hidden per its `data-if` attribute,

 >**Note** if the boolean trigger expression is still true when the timer is executed, it will start a new timer.
 The timer can be interrupted by setting the boolean trigger expression to `false`.